Subsss1/Sweng-project/Research.md

 These are the links that helped me get started with the model.

+I was also responsible for completing the Midway Project Report.

 After getting progress done on the model, I switched over to docker and github packaging.

 I used these videos to get started.